mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ---

 ## [Power Analysis](@id DCPowerAnalysisManual)
-After obtaining the solution from the DC power flow, we can calculate powers related to buses, branches, and generators using the [`power`](@ref power(::PowerSystem, ::DCPowerFlow)) function.
+After obtaining the solution from the DC power flow, we can calculate powers related to buses, branches, and generators using the [`power!`](@ref power!(::PowerSystem, ::DCPowerFlow)) function.
 For instance, let us consider the power system for which we obtained the DC power flow solution:
 ```@example ComputationPowersCurrentsLosses
 using JuliaGrid # hide